Sequences, modular forms and cellular integrals: Acknowledgements

 \section{Acknowledgements}

-The first author is supported by a grant from the Simons Foundation (\#353329, Dermot McCarthy).
+The first and third authors are supported by a grant from the Simons Foundation (\#353329, Dermot McCarthy; \#514645, Armin Straub).
 The second author would like to thank both the Institut des Hautes \'Etudes Scientifiques and the Max-Planck-Institut f\"ur Mathematik for their support and Francis Brown for his encouragement during the initial stages of this project.
 He also thanks the organizers of the workshop ``Hypergeometric motives and Calabi-Yau differential equations", January 8--27, 2017 at the MATRIX institute, The University of Melbourne at Creswick, for the opportunity to discuss these results.
+The authors are grateful to Cl\'ement Dupont for several insightful and helpful comments on cellular integrals.